Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 Atoms will hence on average end up distributed among the magnetic sublevels \(m_J=(-1,0, 1)\) of the \(\MetastableState\) state with a fractional population of (24\%,52\%,24\%) based on the relevant transition Clebsch-Gordan coefficients.
-The 76\% of atoms that decay to the untrapped \(\MetastableState, \, m_J=0\, \text{or} \, -1\) states leave the trap immediately and fall under the influence of gravity onto the DLD, with the chance that they will scatter off other atoms while leaving the BEC \cite{SOMs}.
+The 76\% of atoms that decay to the untrapped \(\MetastableState, \, m_J=0\, \text{or} \, -1\) states leave the trap immediately and fall under the influence of gravity onto the DLD, with the chance that they will collide with other atoms while leaving the BEC \cite{SOMs}.
+The remaining \(24\%\) of excited atoms that have decayed to the \(\MetastableState, m_J=+1\) state will be re-trapped.

-The remaining \(24\%\) of scattered atoms in the \(\MetastableState, m_J=+1\) state will be re-trapped.
-After the probe beam is switched off, the remaining un-scattered atoms in the magnetic trap are outcoupled with pulses of broadband RF radiation.
-This transfers all atoms from the trap into an atom laser \cite{Manning:10,Henson2018}, allowing the total number of un-scattered atoms in the trap to be measured, while avoiding detector saturation.
-The ratio of scattered to unscattered atoms can hence be determined, which is less sensitive to total BEC number fluctuations from shot-to-shot.
+After the probe beam is switched off, the remaining atoms in the magnetic trap are outcoupled with pulses of broadband RF radiation.
+This transfers all atoms from the trap into a coherent beam of atoms, known as an atom laser \cite{Manning:10,Henson2018}, allowing the total number of remaining atoms in the trap to be measured, while avoiding detector saturation.
+The ratio of excited and lost atoms to remaining atoms can hence be determined, which is less sensitive to total BEC number fluctuations from shot-to-shot.

-For each laser wavelength, \(\sim\)\(215\) shots are taken with the probe beam applied and \(\sim\)\(50\) with it blocked as a reference, from which the normalised scattering probability per photon per unit time \cite{SOMs} is extracted.
-The scattered fractions for a range of frequencies around the transition are shown in Fig.~\ref{fig:427nm_signal}.
-At resonance, we measure a peak signal corresponding to 0.34\% of the total atoms scattered per \(\sim\)\(10^{18}\) (or \(0.65\)~J) applied photons.
+For each laser wavelength, \(\sim\)\(215\) shots are taken with the probe beam applied and \(\sim\)\(50\) with it blocked as a reference, from which the normalised excitation probability per photon per unit time \cite{SOMs} is extracted.
+The excited fractions for a range of frequencies around the transition are shown in Fig.~\ref{fig:427nm_signal}.
+At resonance, we measure a peak signal corresponding to 0.34\% of the total atoms excited per \(\sim\)\(10^{18}\) applied photons (for details on the beam shape and power in relation to the atom sample see \cite{SOMs}).
 Note that the signal in Fig.~\ref{fig:427nm_signal} decays to a negative value far from the transition.
 We speculate that this is due to the off-resonant repulsive dipole potential of the probe beam on the atoms, which causes a deflection of atoms such that they miss the detector, compared to the reference case.
+While this effect is measurable, it has a negligible effect on the line shape compared to the other sources of error \cite{SOMs}.